Whether you’re a seasoned or casual cyclist, the ability to ride safely in a group is one of the most important skills in cycling.

 Cyclist stopping suddenly is probably the biggest crash causer on sportive rides.
-If you need to slow down or move away from the side of road because the road is damaged or obstructed, just steadily move in whatever direction you want to go in.
+If you need to slow down or adjust your position because the road ahead is damaged or obstructed, just steadily move in whatever direction you want to go in.
 The key to all group riding is to do things gradually and steadily.

 Always call out a hazard as riders behind you may not see it.
-For example if a cyclists drops a bottle call “Bottle” and never stop to pick it up.
+For example, if a cyclists drop a bottle then call “bottle” and never stop to pick it up.